top of page

 Border Collies respond well to tasks, so give your dog plenty of stuff to do.
 They thrive on mental stimulation, so constantly teach your Collie new tricks.
 This can be as simple as giving them a toy and instructing them to hold it while you eat dinner, or as extensive as putting them in agility training.
 Giving them a job reinforces their role in the house and will keep them on their best behavior.

 While Border Collies are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Border Collies are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Border Collies are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Osteochondritis Dissecans